What You Can Expect on Photoshoot Day!

 • I usually take my shoes off while I’m indoors.

-• I clean and prep my equipment and the night before, and will double check my light stands and add padding to protect delicate surfaces
+• I clean and prep my equipment the night before, and will double check my light stands and add padding to protect delicate surfaces

 • If I move anything for styling, I’ll take an iPhone reference photo so you can put things back where you found it.